silkroadnomad/DoichainPlaygroundSvelte/README.md

     - [x] generating Electrumx self signed server certificates on startup (for secure websocket in local development)
     - [x] adding a network dropdown (Doichain Mainnet / Doichain RegTest) to +layout.svelte
     - [x] connecting to RegTest Electrumx (Remark: doesn't work with Chrome - using self signed certificate!
 Use Firefox or add exception)
-    - [ ] add nginx, letsencrypt and enable wss for Electrumx for production use
+    - [ ] add nginx, letsencrypt and enable wss for Electrumx for production use (testnet and mainnet)
+      - [ ] install mainnet Electrumx on lower power numbers then 10000 (some hotels block higher port numbers e.g. 50002, 50004)
+      - [ ] enable Electrumx peer-to-peer modus / setup seed nodes
+- [x] upgrade DoichainD to v0.27.0
+  - [ ] test p2pool mining
 - [x] generate mnemonic
 - [x] create xpriv and xpub from mnemonic
 - [x] generate new (legacy) p2pkh from a derivation path